OpenSIPS/opensips-cli/README.md

 own.
 You can find in each module's documentation page the parameters that they are using.

+Configuration parameters can be overwritten using the `-o/--option` arguments, as described in the [Usage](#tool) section.

 It is also possible to set a parameters dynamically, using the `set` command.
 This configuration is only available during the current interactive session, and also gets cleaned up when an instance is switched.